Linear dichroism in angle-resolved core-level photoemission spectra reflecting 4f ground-state symmetry of strongly correlated cubic Pr compounds: Introduction

 Here reported cubic PrIr$_2$Zn$_{20}$ undergoes an AFQ ordering at $T_Q$ = 0.11 K and a superconducting transition at $T_c$ = 0.05 K.\cite{onimaru1,onimaru2} Below 10 K, the increase in magnetic susceptibility for this compound tends to saturate, which implies the van Vleck susceptibility with nonmagnetic CEF ground states of the $\Gamma_3$ doublet.\cite{onimaru3} On the other hand, PrB$_6$ with a cubic crystal structure show the incommensurate antiferromagnetic transition at 7 K and a commensurate antiferromagnetic ordering at 4.2 K.\cite{kobayashi} These phenomena suggest the $\Gamma_5$ ground state for PrB$_6$.
 However, direct or microscopic verifications of the proposed $4f$ ground-state symmetry are still lacking for these compounds.
 In this letter, we show spectroscopic signs for the $\Gamma_3$ symmetry of the Pr$^{3+}$ sites in the ground state of PrIr$_2$Zn$_{20}$ and the $\Gamma_5$ ground state of PrB$_6$ on the basis of linear dichroism in angle-resolved core-level photoemission from the Pr sites.

-Generally, it is difficult to experimentally determine the $4f$ ground-state symmetry.
-Inelastic neutron scattering is useful for detecting the CEF splittings, but other excitations such as phonon excitations often hamper the observation of magnetic $4f$-$4f$ excitations.
-In addition, the symmetry itself cannot be directly probed by unpolarized neutrons.
-Linear dichroism (LD) in $3d$-to-$4f$ soft X-ray absorption spectroscopy (XAS) for single crystals is powerful owing to the dipole selection rules, as reported for tetragonal Ce compounds.\cite{hansman,willers1,willers2,willers3} On the other hand, the selection rules work also in the photoemission process.
+Experimentally, it is difficult to detect the anisotropic $4f$ charge distributions in cubic symmetry.
+Although inelastic neutron scattering is useful for revealing the CEF splittings, the symmetry itself cannot be directly probed by unpolarized neutrons.
+Linear dichroism (LD) in $3d$-$4f$ soft X-ray absorption spectroscopy (XAS) for single crystals is powerful for tetragonal Ce compounds\cite{hansman,willers1,willers2,willers3} owing to the dipole selection rules, but it is no longer applicable for compounds with cubic crystal structure.
+On the other hand, the selection rules work also in the photoemission process.
 Furthermore, by virtue of the angle-resolved measurements with the acceptance angle of $\pm$several degrees, there is another measurement parameter as the photoelectron direction relative to the single-crystalline axis in addition to the excitation light polarization.
 Indeed, by using LD in $3d$ core-level hard X-ray photoemission (HAXPES) spectra, the Yb$^{3+}$ $4f$ ground state has been determined for cubic YbB$_{12}$.\cite{kanai} LD in the core-level HAXPES for cubic Pr compounds is also expected to be observed, as discussed below.

 The Pr ions are encapsulated in the highly symmetric Frank-Kasper cages formed by 16 zinc atoms in PrIr$_2$Zn$_{20}$, where the actual local point-group symmetry is $T_d$.\cite{nasch} For PrB$_6$, on the other hand, the Pr ions are in the $O_h$ symmetry.\cite{maccarthy} Because of the even number of $4f$ electrons, the CEF electronic states are free from the Kramers theorem.
 The ninefold degenerated ground-state multiplets with $J$ = 4 ($L$ = 5, $S$ = 1) in the $4f^2$ configurations determined by the Hund's rules is lifted by the CEF Hamiltonian for the $T_d$ or $O_h$ symmetry,